gencal-the-modder/testmod/README.md

 use docker compose file to deploy your PostgresSQL server

-once mod is launched, it will generate config file, in which you can specify your own info and credential for your database
+once mod is launched, it will generate config file, in which you can specify your own info and credentials for your database

 by default, credentials in docker-compose and default config values match